 United Cinemas is an Australian-owned, award-winning chain of cinemas, owned and operated by the Mustaca family, who’ve been in the cinema business since 1987.
 While United Cinemas already boasts 46 theatres across Australia, Bayfair will be its first New Zealand cinema complex with seven screens and United’s “Grand Theatre” set to house the largest screen and Dolby Atmos Digital Sound offering in the region.

 The cinema will feature plush stadium seating, 300 electric grand recliners and a la carte in-theatre dining menu delivering quality food and beverage to patrons’ seats.
 With the latest projection and 360-degree Dolby Atmos sound, the cinema will deliver a world class movie experience.

 The development is expected to boost the Tauranga economy and retail sector.
-On completion, it is estimated the centre and its retailers would be employing 1500 people.
+On completion, it is estimated the centre and its retailers will be employing 1500 people.
 The development construction alone will create upwards of 400 jobs.

 In terms of applying for jobs - these will be advertised by our retailers and advertised through the usual channels.

 The main contractor is Foster Construction, a building company with excellent shopping centre experience, who have a presence in both the Bay of Plenty and Waikato.
 Foster construction will be supported by an extensive list of quality suppliers and sub-contractors.

 Carter Street has never been a through road and will be shortened to the new boundary.
 The Bayfair end of Harris Street has been closed for several months and will be closed permanently as a cul-de-sac.
 There will be no link road through the carpark between Maunganui Road and Farm Street during the construction process.

-On completion, there will be an additional new entry into the centre north on Maunganui Road.
+On completion, there will be an additional new entry into the centre facing North on Maunganui Road.